Fairbridge Festival: History

-The Festival was established by Max Klubal and Sally Grice, who at the time were committee members of the Western Australian Folk Federation (WAFF).
+The festival was established by Max Klubal and Sally Grice, who at the time were committee members of the Western Australian Folk Federation (WAFF).
 WAFF already ran a folk festival at Toodyay and formed a partnership with the organisation Parents for Music to run the festival at Fairbridge Village, in Pinjarra, with the intention of making it a more family-orientated event than Toodyay.
 The two festivals continued concurrently for two years but eventually the Toodyay festival ceased.

 In 1996, Fairbridge Festival disassociated itself from WAFF to its present status as an incorporated not-for-profit association.

 In 2006, a board of management was incorporated into Fairbridge Festival headed up by a president.
 During this time, a general manager was also appointed to lead the growing Festival Operations Group who were mainly volunteers.
 Up until this point the president, Wendy Corrick, had managed the event.

 Fairbridge Festival and the organisation, Fairbridge WA, were often confused, particularly in relation to invoicing and accounting matters.
-Fairbridge WA Inc. manages Fairbridge Village, the site of the Fairbridge Festival.
-To help distinguish the organisations, in November 2011, the incorporation changed its name from Fairbridge Festival Inc. to FolkWorld Inc. This change also better reflected the role of FolkWorld Inc. as the premier peak organisation supporting and promoting folk, roots and world music in Western Australia.
+Fairbridge WA manages Fairbridge Village, the site of the Fairbridge Festival.
+To help distinguish the organisations, in November 2011, the incorporation changed its name from Fairbridge Festival to FolkWorld.

 From 2022, Jon Cope was in the role of artistic director.
 Prior to that, Rod Vervest was artistic director from 2015 when he took over the role from Steve Barnes.
-Fairbridge Festival's program was guided by the FolkWorld Inc. constitution:
+Fairbridge Festival's program was guided by the FolkWorld constitution:

 FolkWorld Inc. is dedicated to promoting traditional, contemporary and multicultural folk music, dance and related performing arts, with particular emphasis on the involvement of families [...].

 Overall festival programming was contributed to by several festival programmers, including a Children's Program Director, Youth Program Director and a Dance Program Director.

 In 2012, the Fairbridge Festival Quest songwriting competition for high school-aged young people was launched and regularly unearthed new talent from across Western Australia since then.

 The 2017 Ben Elton film Three Summers is set at a fictional folk festival in Fairbridge which is called 'Westival', but is inspired by and based on the Fairbridge Festival.
-Ben Elton was a Patron of FolkWorld Inc.

-Donations were invited to help support and contribute to the future of Fairbridge Festival and other FolkWorld Inc. initiatives.
-Donations of $2 or over were tax deductible.
+Donations were invited to help support and contribute to the future of Fairbridge Festival and other FolkWorld initiatives.
+Donations of or more are tax deductible.

-The last Fairbridge Festival was held as scheduled on 9–11 April 2021.
-In 2020 the festival was postponed for six months, then cancelled, due to the COVID-19 pandemic.
+In 2026 the renewed festival is starting again from the ground up with the catch phrase "Returning to our Roots".